 The choice prediction competition is open to everybody.
-Interested participants are required to register for the competition no later than April 10, 2018.
+Interested participants are required to register for the competition no later than June 30, 2018 (extended).

 Please indicate in your registration for which track you plan to submit a model, and include a list of all co-authors who plan to make a submission.
 A team can register for only one or for both tracks in parallel (a single model competing in both tracks is also acceptable).

 The size of participating teams is unlimited.
 However, only the first three co-authors of each winning submission (i.e. of each track) will be invited to co-author the paper summarizing the competition.

 Each person may be registered as the (co‑)author of no more than two submissions per track, and be the first author of no more than one submission per track.
 In addition, each person may also make one additional early-bird submission (for one of the tracks), sent to the organizers by the end of January 2018 (see “important dates”).
 Therefore, including an early-bird submission, a person may make up to 5 submissions, up to 3 of which are to the same track.

 The rules specifying what constitutes as a valid submission differ between the tracks.